| INTEGRITYSETUP(8) | Maintenance Commands | INTEGRITYSETUP(8) |

 dump <device>

-Reports parameters from on-disk stored superblock.
+Report parameters from the on-disk stored superblock.

 resize <name>